pdtournament/pdtournament/README.md

 positions of each player's moves in a list of `(Choice, Choice)` pairs.

-However, there is one major problem with this strategy: When `mirrorBot` plays against itself, it will defect, since the call to `runBot mirrorBot mirrorBot $ invert hist` will create an infinite chain of recursive function calls that won't terminate until it is stopped by the five-second time limit.
-This mutual defection would cost `mirrorBot` a significant number of points in a tournament. `mirrorBot` would fare much better if it could simulate other bots in a more controlled environment, so that we can run our simulations and then make a decision based on the result.
+However, there is one major problem with this strategy: When `mirrorBot` plays against a bot that also directly simulates its opponent, it will defect, since the call to `runBot` will create an infinite chain of recursive function calls that won't terminate until it is stopped by the five-second time limit.
+This mutual defection could cost `mirrorBot` a significant number of points in a tournament. `mirrorBot` would fare much better if it could simulate other bots in a more controlled environment, so that we can run our simulations and then make a decision based on the result.
 We might also want to add some randomness